 The Labour movement organised huge demonstrations in Melbourne and Sydney, attracting crowds of up to 150,000 people.
 The Labour Party and Unions wanted to enshrine fair pay and conditions.
 The Wobblies wanted revolution, as was occurring in Russia.

 The National Film & Sound Archive has released film footage marking the 100th anniversary of the 1917 strikes.
 Of great interest are images of protesters with placards decrying the use of the Zoo as a strike-breakers camp.
 The film also shows scenes at the North Shore Gasworks and strike-breakers returning by ferry.

-After the strike-breakers were forced to move on from their billets at the Sydney Cricket Ground, Alfred Spain, founding member of the Taronga Zoo board, offered the zoo’s grounds as a campsite.
+The strike-breakers were forced to move on from their billets at the Sydney Cricket Ground.
+Alfred Spain, founding member of the Taronga Zoo board, offered them a campsite in the zoo’s grounds .

 The Government took over the new Zoo area as a camp for free labourers.
 At one stage 1000 men were living there under canvas.
 For three months the gates were closed to the public, nil costs of upkeep with salaries being paid by the Government.1

 These free labourers were also known as ‘volunteers’ or ‘loyalists’.
 The 100,000 striking workers across eastern Australia had plenty of other names for them.